 The den Hollander Scholarship

 Are you of the first generation in your family to go to university and someone who lives to make a difference in others' lives?
-The den Hollander Scholarship helps two Deakin University students make dreams a reality – whether it’s revolutionising an industry, undertaking pioneering research or serving the community.
+The den Hollander Scholarship helps five Deakin University students make dreams a reality – whether it’s revolutionising an industry, undertaking pioneering research or serving the community.

 Value and duration